awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 ### Instance Metrics<a name="es-managedomains-cloudwatchmetrics-instance-metrics"></a>

 The `AWS/ES` namespace includes the following metrics for each instance in a domain\.
+Amazon ES also aggregates these instance metrics to provide insight into overall cluster health\.
+You can verify this behavior using the **Data samples** statistic in the console\.
+Note that each metric in the following table has relevant statistics for the node *and* the cluster\.

 **Important**
 Different versions of Elasticsearch use different thread pools to process calls to the `_index` API\.
 Elasticsearch 1\.5 and 2\.3 use the index thread pool\.
 Elasticsearch 5\.*x*, 6\.0, and 6\.2 use the bulk thread pool\.
 6\.3 and newer use the write thread pool\.
 Currently, Amazon ES doesn't provide metrics for the bulk and write thread pools\.